Safe Chance Constrained Reinforcement Learning for Batch Process Control: Methodology

 In this work, we define $\iota_j = \alpha/{n_g},\ j =[1,\ldots, n_g]$.
 Having decomposed the original joint chance constraint into a set of individual chance constraints, the methodology looks to express a set of deterministic surrogate expressions (of the original probabilistic chance constraints), which can then be incorporated into the method presented.

 To proceed, we deploy the concept of \textit{constraint tightening}, which is an approach commonly deployed within the domain of sMPC.
 The intuition behind constraint tightening is described as follows.
 The process of concern is subject to unbounded uncertainties.
 We consider that under a given policy $\pi$, the process will vary probabilistically within a given region of $\mathbb{\hat{X}}_t$.
 Specifically, one can assume that the process will vary within some euclidean distance from the nominal or expected behaviour with a given probability.
 If we \textit{back} the nominal process \textit{off} from the constraint boundary then we will be able to achieve chance constraint satisfaction with the desired probability.
-This is underpinned by the Cantelli-Chebyshev inequality, which is described by Lemma \ref{lem:CCeq}
+This is underpinned by the Cantelli-Chebyshev inequality, which is described by Lemma \ref{lem:CCeq} \begin{lemma} \textbf{Cantelli-Chebyshev Inequality} \cite{ogasawara2019multiple}: Consider a random variable $Z$, with expected value $\mathbb{E}\big[Z\big]$ and finite variance $\Sigma[Z]$, then: